Braess' Paradoxes in Coupled Power and Transportation Systems: Model

-\paragraph{Generalized User Equilibrium.} So far we have described how the travel decisions will impact the charging prices through the economic dispatch problem.
+We have described how the travel decisions will impact the charging prices through the economic dispatch problem.
 The other direction, i.e., how the prices impact the travel patterns, can be characterized through a notion of \emph{Generalized User Equilibrium} (GUE).

-In the transportation literature, \emph{User Equilibrium} (UE), or Wardrop Equilibrium \citep{wardrop1952road}, is the classical notion used to model the outcome of decentralized route choices of a population of travelers.
+In the transportation literature, \emph{User Equilibrium} (UE), or Wardrop Equilibrium, is the classical notion used to model the outcome of decentralized route choices of a population of travelers.
 Within such an equilibrium state, no traveler has an incentive (via travel cost reduction) to unilaterally deviate to a different route.
 In our setting, travelers care about both the travel cost and the charging cost.
-This leads to the following modified notion of UE when some fixed charging electricity prices $\bm \lambda$ are considered. \begin{definition}[Transportation GUE given LMPs] Given some fixed vector of LMPs $\bm \lambda$, an admissible travel pattern $\mathbf x^\star$ is said to constitute a GUE for the transportation system if for any $r \in [n_\mathrm{R}]$ such that $\mathbf x^\star_r >0$, we have $c_r(\mathbf x^\star,\ \bm \lambda) \le c_{r'}(\mathbf x^\star,\ \bm \lambda)$ for all $r' \in [n_\mathrm{R}]$. \end{definition}
+This leads to the following modified notion of UE when some fixed charging electricity prices $\bm \lambda$ are considered. \begin{definition}[Transportation UE given LMPs] Given fixed LMPs $\bm \lambda$, an admissible travel pattern $\mathbf x^\star$ is said to be a transportation UE if for any $r \in [n_\mathrm{R}]$ such that $\mathbf x^\star_r >0$, we have $c_r(\mathbf x^\star,\ \bm \lambda) \le c_{r'}(\mathbf x^\star,\ \bm \lambda)$ for all $r' \in [n_\mathrm{R}]$. \end{definition}

-It is not hard to see that Definition~\ref{def:t:eq} coincides with the notion of Nash Equilibrium \citep{nash1950bargaining} defined for the non-atomic game with players $\mathcal J$ and cost of different route choices defined by~\eqref{eq:t:cost}.
-In other words, at the UE given $\bm \lambda$, no traveler has an incentive to unilaterally switch to a different route.
-Similar to the standard results for UE, we have the following alternative characterization: \begin{lemma}[Uniform Cost] If $\mathbf x^\star$ constitutes a GUE given $\bm \lambda$, there exists a constant $C \geq 0$ such that $c_r(\mathbf x^\star,\ \bm \lambda) \equiv C$, for all $r$ such that $x^\star_r > 0$. \end{lemma}
+It is not hard to see that Definition \ref{def:t:eq} coincides with the notion of Nash Equilibrium defined for the non-atomic game with players $\mathcal J$ and cost defined by \eqref{eq:t:cost}.
+Similar to the standard results for UE, we have the following alternative characterization: \begin{lemma}[Uniform Cost] If $\mathbf x^\star$ constitutes a \jqe{transportation }UE given $\bm \lambda$, there exists a constant $C \geq 0$ such that $c_r(\mathbf x^\star,\ \bm \lambda) \equiv C$, for all $r$ such that $x^\star_r > 0$. \end{lemma}

 As the $\bm \lambda$ depends on $\mathbf x$ via the economic dispatch problem and $\mathbf x$ depends on $\bm \lambda$ via the transportation UE, this forms a feedback loop.
 It is natural to consider the following notion for the equilibrium of the coupled system: \begin{definition}[GUE for the Coupled System] The \emph{(travel pattern, price)} pair $(\mathbf x^\star, \bm \lambda^\star)$ constitutes a GUE for the coupled power and transportation system if \begin{enumerate} \item[(a)] $\mathbf x^\star$ constitutes a GUE given $\bm \lambda^\star$, and \item [(b)] $\bm \lambda^\star =\bm \lambda^\star(\mathbf x^\star)$ defined via the economic dispatch optimization~\eqref{eq:economic_dispatch}. \end{enumerate} \end{definition}